soundg33k/MPDRemote/README.md

 ### TODO

+- [ ] Handling of playlists
 - [ ] Optimize things?
 Not slow anyway, works well on my iPhone 5 with 3000+ albums
-- [ ] Add some settings?
 - [ ] iPad version
 - [ ] Persistence layer? probably not since it's quite fast on a local network and my 40K musical library evolve quite often
 - [ ] Better icons for consistency, I took random free icons on the net.
 Problem is my skills in design are (void*)0.